bembit/vanilla-playground-fun-prototype/README.md

-## Prototyping a blog.
+## Prototyping a vanilla blog.
 Life story in readme.

-Welcome to the <strike>shitty</strike> hacky prototypes.
-Where I don't care, just build.
-Explore things.
-JavaScript is just a scripting language.
-And frontend is nothing anyway.
+JavaScript is just an easy scripting language.

+#### Is this thing good?
+- No it's shit, but I had fun.

+#### Does it work?
+- Yes.

 ### Taking frameworks for granted.

 - All i wanted is a blog layout in CSS under 150 lines of code on a sunday morning.
-- Ended up adding things in, make it feel real bloggy, and useable.
-- Also, I couldn't just stop dicking around with it.
+- I couldn't just stop dicking around with it.

 ### I needed some answer.
 1. Do I need a framework for everything?
 2. Do I even need a library like HTMX?
 3. Am I just a framework enjoyer (mostly yes), tapping `npm run build` and pretending to know what the hell is going on?

-#### Is this thing good?
-- Not really.

-#### Does it work?
-- Yes.

-#### Demo.
+#### Demo with bonus console log disco.

 <!-- images -->
 <img src="./disco.png" width="100%" />